 Michael Knights is the Jill and Jay Bernstein Fellow of The Washington Institute, specializing in the military and security affairs of Iraq, Iran, and the Persian Gulf states.
 He is a co-founder of the Militia Spotlight platform, which offers in-depth analysis of developments related to the Iranian-backed militias in Iraq and Syria.

 The profiles are a repository of institutional memory on the various armed groups, facade groups, and social organizations associated with Iraqi militias, to be used as concise reminders of how these entities are connected.

 This sub-series of Militia Spotlight offers short, quickly digestible profiles that provide background on militia-related organizations.
 Each profile includes the name of the entity, its English-language meaning, its logo, and a description of its nature and activities, with the aim of answering three key questions:

-Does the group focus on kinetic military operations (bombings and rocket attacks), kinetic paramilitary operations (arson and assault), or nonkinetic information operations (media activities and propaganda) or social operations?
+Does the group focus on kinetic military operations (bombings and rocket attacks), kinetic paramilitary operations (arson and assault), or nonkinetic information operations (media activities and propaganda) or social or legal operations?

 Next, the profiles review historic milestones in the group’s existence.